Why Tiny Houses Are This Generation’s Big Dream: 20 Innovative Examples

 It is commonly thought that downsizing helps in decluttering our lives, making us more organized.
 Therefore, it is no surprise that this is reflected in quite flexible designs that make more with less space.

-Tiny homes are actually illegal in some places!
-In the US, for instance, tiny houses can be deemed as “unacceptable forms of residency” making them more difficult to regulate in terms of safety and zoning.
+Here’s where things get complicated: tiny houses can be illegal in many places.
+In the US, for instance, tiny homes are sometimes classified as “unacceptable forms of residency,” making them difficult to regulate in terms of safety codes and zoning restrictions.

 Arch2O -Why Tiny Houses are this Generation's Big Dream? +20 Examples#0